-Our educational program promotes professional and clinical reasoning, use of OT theories, evidence, best practices and skills.
-Our teaching and learning beliefs are consistent with the philosophies of adult learning, students who are engaged and invested in their learning, able to initiate and be self-directed.
+We believe in the AOTA Philosophy of Occupational Therapy Education in that, "the learning context includes the curriculum and pedagogy and conveys a perspective and belief system that include a view of humans as occupational beings, occupation as a health determinant, and participation in occupations as a fundamental human right" (AOTA, 2018).
+Our educational program promotes professional and clinical reasoning, use of OT theories, evidence, best practices, and skills.
+Our teaching and learning beliefs are consistent with philosophies of adult learning, students who are engaged and invested in their learning, able to initiate, and be self-directed.
+We also emphasize student development of a critical thinking, consciousness-raising perspective.
 Occupational therapy education is unique in that it requires personal transformation of the student in addition to attainment of knowledge, skills, and professional behaviors.